hjwp/www.obeythetestinggoat.com/content/how-to-log-exceptions-in-django.md

-I think my own difficulties with this issue stemmed from the fact that, *obviously*, in my mind, the thing you'd want to log would be exceptions, and that, since Django will show us a clever debug page (if DEBUG iTrue), or a standard server 500 page, then I sort of assumed it would log that exception as well.
+I think my own difficulties with this issue stemmed from the fact that, *obviously*, in my mind, the thing you'd want to log would be exceptions, and that, since Django will show us a clever debug page (if DEBUG is True), or a standard server 500 page, then I sort of assumed it would log that exception as well.
 But it doesn't